 Salties vary greatly in size.
 You may see very small hatchlings only 30 cm long up to monsters in excess of 5 metres.
 They haven’t been around for 160,000,000 years for nothing.
 They have to be one of nature’s best designs, capable of lying in a near coma state for long periods and then almost with the drop of a hat can burst into life at breathtaking speed to seize luckless victims!

 You’ll be amazed at how such big reptiles can disappear so silently into the water without so much as a ripple, or blend into their surroundings whilst sunbathing on the banks.
 You’ll be surprised at the amount of times I’ve pulled up near to large crocodiles and have said to clients, “There’s over 4 metres of crocodile watching you, can you see it?”.
 They look at you in disbelief and scour the nearby banks saying “there’s nothing there”.
 Finally their eyes lock on to him and I still get a kick as their mouths open and their jaw drops as they come face to face with the largest croc species.

 We are happy to take you out at any time but certain times of the day prove more fruitful.

-Daytime and evening trips are available from 6-8pm and prices start from $60 per person.
+Two hour sightseeing trips start from $85 per person (minimum of 3 passengers) or $400 for 5 passengers.

 Sighting a large saltie is extremely likely at certain times of the year.
 Of course, as with all things natural and wild we can never guarantee a sighting, these animals do not perform on demand.